ejfox/docgrind/content/mdn/reference/global_objects/symbol/index.md

 The static properties are all well-known Symbols.
 In these Symbols' descriptions, we will use language like "`Symbol.hasInstance` is a method determining…", but bear in mind that this is referring to the semantic of an object's method having this Symbol as the method name (because well-known Symbols act as "protocols"), not describing the value of the Symbol itself.

+- {{jsxref("Symbol.asyncDispose")}}
+  - : A method that disposes resources of the object asynchronously when the object goes out of scope.
+Used by the [`await using`](/en-US/docs/Web/JavaScript/Reference/Statements/await_using) declaration.
 - {{jsxref("Symbol.asyncIterator")}}
   - : A method that returns the default AsyncIterator for an object.
 Used by [`for await...of`](/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of).
+- {{jsxref("Symbol.dispose")}}
+  - : A method that disposes resources of the object when the object goes out of scope.
+Used by the [`using`](/en-US/docs/Web/JavaScript/Reference/Statements/using) declaration.
 - {{jsxref("Symbol.hasInstance")}}
   - : A method determining if a constructor object recognizes an object as its instance.
 Used by {{jsxref("Operators/instanceof", "instanceof")}}.
 - {{jsxref("Symbol.isConcatSpreadable")}}